Oven Dried Tomatoes

 Pinterest Hidden Image

-A white hand with dark pink nail polish is holding a blue bowl on a table.
-The bowl is filled with oven dried tomatoes that have been covered in olive oil.Pin
+A white hand with dark pink nail polish is holding a blue bowl filled with oven dried tomatoes covered in olive oil.Pin

 Two pieces of toast are on a duck egg green plate.
 One piece has been spread with goats cheese and topped with oven dried tomatoes drizzled with olive oil and sprinkled with fresh thyme.
 A jar of oven dried tomatoes in oil is just above the plate on the table.Pin